cite-architecture/CitableCorpus.jl/docs/src/index.md

 # CitableCorpus.jl

-The CitableCorpus.jl package defines functions for working with four structures.
+The CitableCorpus.jl package defines functions for working with the following structures:

+- a `CatalogedText` text associates labelling metadata with an identifying URN for a concrete version of a text.
 - a `CitablePassage` represents a passage of text.
 It associates a `CtsUrn` with a string value for the content of the passage.
-- a `CitableDocument` contains an ordered list of `CitablePassages`, all belonging to a single version of a single text.
+- a `CitableDocument` represents a single cataloged document.
+It associates an ordered list of `CitablePassages`, all belonging to a single version of a single text, with a `CatalogedText`.
+- a `TextCatalogCollection` is a collection of `CatalogedText`s.
 - a `CitableTextCorpus` contains an ordered list of `CitablePassages` belonging to one or more versions of one or more texts.
-- a `CatalogedText` contains catalog information for a single citable text document.